-We’re a small, 10 acre farm in Northeast Ohio that believes locally grown, real foods are important; so we raise Buckeye & Golden Buff chickens, ADGA/AGS Nigerian Dwarf goats, and honey bees.
-We specialize in pasture raised eggs, Nigerian Dwarf goats, raw honey, and natural goat milk and/or honey soaps.
+We’re a small, 10-acre farm in Northeast Ohio that believes locally grown, real foods are important; so we raise Buckeye & Golden Buff chickens, ADGA/AGS Nigerian Dwarf goats, and honey bees.
+We specialize in pasture-raised eggs, Nigerian Dwarf goats, raw honey, and natural goat milk and/or honey soaps.

 Bramblestone Farm Pasture Raised Eggs

 Our chickens love ranging on two fenced acres of wooded pasture; so their eggs are naturally superior in flavor, color, and consistency when compared to grocery store eggs (see Choices in Egg Quality).
-In addition, they’re antibiotic & hormone free; and pasture raised eggs have been shown to be higher in beneficial omega fatty acids and vitamins A & E when compared to factory raised eggs.
+In addition, they’re antibiotic & hormone-free; and pasture-raised eggs have been shown to be higher in beneficial omega fatty acids and vitamins A & E, when compared to factory-raised eggs.
 Currently, the flock produces far more eggs than we can consume, so we generally have eggs for sale.
 For more information on what’s special about Buckeye chickens, please see the Buckeye page.

 Bramblestone Farm Nigerian Dwarf Goats

 All of the goats on the farm are carefully selected from bloodlines with excellent conformation and milk production capability.
 We participate in linear appraisal annually so that the conformational quality of the goats is documented, and we participate in milk production testing to document their ability to produce lots of wonderful milk.
-We occasionally participate in dairy goat shows, but don’t emphasize that as much because it can be a much more subjective judgement on the quality of a goat.
+We occasionally participate in dairy goat shows but don’t emphasize that as much because it can be a much more subjective judgment on the quality of a goat.

 Bramblestone Farm Honey Bees

 We keep honey bees at Bramblestone because they produce honey and because they’re so important to real food production.
 Honey bees are credited with being essential for producing a third of the food we eat worldwide, yet their numbers have been diminishing rapidly in recent years.
-By raising honey bees, we’re hoping to help to preserve the honey bee population in North America, and also benefit from increased fruit and vegetable yields.
+By raising honey bees, we’re hoping to help to preserve the honey bee population in North America and also benefit from increased fruit and vegetable yields.